devleague/final-project-guidelines/README.md

     * break times must be coordinated around scheduled DevLeague lectures (be in class)
 * Students are expected to Scrum
     * Groups are expected scrum one to two times a day.
-    * Their will be a rotating scrum master - everyone in the group will be a scrum master at least once.
+    * There will be a rotating scrum master - everyone in the group will be a scrum master at least once.
     * Scrum Master is expected to track tasks on a [waffle.io](https://waffle.io/) board.
         * Tasks do not exist if they are not on the board.
 * The project must be able to be designed, developed, and deployed from start to finish with the alotted project time - This is based on the descretion of the instructors.
-* The project must be developed only by the team members - not outside help.
+* The project must be developed only by the team members - no outside help.
 * The final project can be a mobile app, but it must be built using JavaScript.
 * Projects should cover the following topics:
     * Front-end